method-inc/stumbl-2019/.github/ISSUE_TEMPLATE/discussion.md

 ---
-name: '✋ Discussion
+name: 'Discussion
-about: 'Begin a discussion, with the intention to reach a decision 🧠🤔'
+about: 'Begin a discussion, with the intention to reach a decision'
-title: '✋'
+title: 'discussion:'
 labels: 'discussion'
 assignees: ''
 ---